ngoduykhanh/wireguard-ui/README.md

 - There is a Status option that needs docker to be able to access the network of the host in order to read the wireguard interface stats.
 See the `cap_add` and `network_mode` options on the docker-compose.yaml
+- Similarly the `WGUI_MANAGE_START` and `WGUI_MANAGE_RESTART` settings need the same access, in order to restart the wireguard interface.
 - Because the `network_mode` is set to `host`, we don't need to specify the exposed ports.
 The app will listen on port `5000` by default.